-Work on the scheme has already begun with the successful removal of the Wootton Bassett Road bus lane between Mannington Roundabout and the railway bridge.
+Work on the scheme began in February 2018 with the successful removal of the Wootton Bassett Road bus lane between Mannington Roundabout and the railway bridge.
 This was done overnight in order to minimise disruption to traffic and the new layout on Wootton Bassett Road is working well.
 Some vegetation has also been cleared by the Mannington Retail Park which had to be completed before bird nesting season began in March.

-The final phase of the project will be based at Mannington Retail Park and will begin after the main Christmas period has finished.
-Construction of a new merging on-slip lane from the retail park onto Great Western Way will reduce the volume of traffic leaving the retail park at Wootton Bassett Road and entering Mannington Roundabout.
-The slip lane into the retail park will also be extended, giving extra queuing capacity at busy times and easing the left turn into the retail park.
-Within the retail park itself, Telford Way (which is a public highway) will be widened and the entrances and exits to the car park areas will be improved.
-New traffic signs will be provided, to make the internal flow much simpler and more effective.
-This aims to reduce the queuing back out onto Great Western Way at busy periods.
+The final phase of the project will be based at Mannington retail park.
+A new slip lane from the retail park onto Great Western Way (A3102), will reduce the volume of traffic leaving the retail park at Wootton Bassett Road and entering Mannington Roundabout.
+Telford Way, in the retail park itself, will be widened to make way for a two-way flow.
+New traffic signs will also be installed, improving the internal flow.

-Information outlining the different phases of the project can be found in the following documents:
+Information outlining the details of Phase 4 can be found in the following document: